anic17/LexaCount/README.md

 ### Example usages

 `lexacount main.c main.h`
 Counts the lines of code of files `main.c` and `main.h`

 `lexacount -l file_names.list -t`
 Counts the lines of all file names inside `file_names.list` in table format

 `lexacount -l file_names.list include/header.h -b`
 Counts the lines of all file names inside `file_names.list` and `include/header.h`, excluding all lines containing only brackets

+## Contributing

+If you found a bug or want to add a new feature, don't hesitate to create a [pull request](https://github.com/anic17/LexaCount/pulls) or an [issue](https://github.com/anic17LexaCount/issues)!
+Contributions are greatly appreciated.

 **Copyright &copy; 2024 anic17 Software**